IK Multimedia Amplitube 4 – The Total Package

 The new cabinet section is a massive improvement from previous versions and acts now more like a mini-mixing studio.
 You can choose from any available cabinet and speaker combination, single or dual mic, stereo outrigger recording environment and finally mix it all with a nifty mixer that includes the original DI signal as well, very neat setup.
 I found the dry DI signal particularly handy when using Amplitube with non-guitar signals, like synth or drums, in essence turning Amplitube into a huge saturation and distortion plugin.
 I’m a big fan of the six include room convolutions, they all sound excellent and are well suited to many guitar situations.

-The best option for scratch building a rig is to select your amp directly from the amp interface.
-The global amp selection area is on the bottom left corner of the amp model and has a well laid out, alphabetical order of amps which automatically loads the corresponding cabinet to suit.
-You can also see at a glance any models you haven’t purchased, so you’re not endless clicking through warning messages.
-Changing an amp does not affect mic and studio setting either, so you’re free to create an environment and swap out the amps till you’re happy – and again, no nagging to buy more mics and effect racks.
+The best option for scratch-building a rig is to select your amp directly from the amp interface.
+The global amp selection area is on the bottom left corner of the amp model and has a well-laid-out, alphabetical order of amps which automatically loads the corresponding cabinet to suit.
+You can also see at a glance any models you haven’t purchased, so you’re not endlessly clicking through warning messages.
+Changing an amp does not affect the mic and studio setting either, so you’re free to create an environment and swap out the amps till you’re happy – and again, no nagging to buy more mics and effect racks.

 The looper is a 4-channel recorder that auto-loops the recorded material in time with the BPM.
 You simply hit the red circle to enable sampling, and in auto mode, it will step through each of the four channels letting you set up your loop easily.
 The recorded source cannot be undone after the fact, the samples are hard-recorded from whatever preset you have loaded.